What is An Exit Code?

 <command> <arg> || exit_code=$?; if [ $exit_code -ne 0 ]; then echo "The exit code of the previous command is $exit_code"; fi;

-By understanding how exit codes and pipelines interact, you now have the tools to customize your next CI pipeline.
+By understanding how exit codes and pipelines interact, you will now hopefully have more tools to customize your next CI pipeline!